sydroth/CPSdata/README.md

-# eBay
+# CPS Data

 ### Project Goals

-Using data gathered from the eBay API, we will deliver four actionable insights derived from hypotheses testing and data analysis.
+Using data gathered from the City of Chicago data portal, we will deliver four actionable insights derived from hypotheses testing and data analysis.

 Below we have included our project members, team responsibiliites, and a summary of all project files.